Tomorrowland (festival): 2010–2014

-2012

-Tomorrowland 2012 took place on 27–29 July 2012 at the De Schorre, a provincial recreation area in Boom, Belgium, 16 kilometers south of Antwerp and 32 kilometers north of Brussels.
+Tomorrowland 2012 took place on 27–29 July.
 The line-up consisted of 400 DJs, such as Ferry Corsten, Skrillex, Avicii, Marco Bailey, Skazi, David Guetta, Nervo, Hardwell, Swedish House Mafia, Afrojack, Steve Aoki, Juanma Tudon, Carl Cox, The Bloody Beetroots, Paul van Dyk, Martin Solveig, Chuckie, Fatboy Slim, Dimitri Vegas & Like Mike and Pendulum playing on fifteen stages each day.
-185,000 people from over 75 countries around the world were in attendance, with 35,000 of them staying in Dreamville.

-Because of the enormous success of Tomorrowland and the fact that it is a Belgian festival, ID&T decided to give Belgians an exclusive chance with a pre-sale (80,000 of the 180,000 tickets) on March 24.
-In less than one day, all of the tickets sold out and at some moments there were 2,000,000 people on the online waiting list.
-The worldwide sale started April 7.
-Within 43 minutes, the other 100,000 tickets sold out.
-In addition to regular tickets, Tomorrowland partnered with Brussels Airlines to provide exclusive travel packages from over 15 cities around the world.
+Tomorrowland partnered with Brussels Airlines to provide exclusive travel packages from over 15 cities around the world.
 Other highlights of the festival were the Cloud Rider, the highest mobile Ferris wheel in Europe, and the fact that 25 flights were organized to bring spectators to the festival from all over the world.
 The festival's theme was "The Book of Wisdom" and featured the anthem "Tomorrow Changed Today" by Dimitri Vegas & Like Mike.
 The festival again won the International Dance Music Awards in 2013 for the Best Music Event.
 Tomorrowland 2012 also won the DJ Award for the Best International Dance Music Festival.

-2013

-Tomorrowland 2013 took place on 26–28 July and reached 180,000 attendees at De Schorre in Boom, Belgium.
+Tomorrowland 2013 took place on 26–28 July.
 Full madness passes sold out in 35 minutes, and the remainder of tickets sold out in a reported one second.
 Tomorrowland again offered its Global Journey packages with Brussels Airlines which had 140 additional flights from 67 different cities around the world transporting festival goers with 92 different nationalities to Boom, Belgium.
 The anthem for Tomorrowland 2013 was "Chattahoochee" by Dimitri Vegas & Like Mike featuring Maarten Vorwerk.
-This year's edition with the theme "The Arising of Life" saw performances from Axwell, Armin van Buuren, Hardwell, Afrojack, David Guetta, and Sebastian Ingrosso.
+That year's edition with the theme "The Arising of Life" saw performances from Axwell, Armin van Buuren, Hardwell, Afrojack, David Guetta, and Sebastian Ingrosso.